Certified Nursing Assistant Program

 This non-credit program focuses on hands-on training and prepares students for CNA certification rather than academic credit.

-The summer module I cohort of the CNA program takes place Mondays–Thursdays from May 11–July 4, 2026, with coursework at the AU main campus and clinical at Thrive Fox Valley.
+The summer module I cohort of the CNA program takes place Mondays–Thursdays from May 11–July 4, 2026, with coursework at the AU main campus (Theory in Alumni 233, Lab in Alumni 231) and clinical rotations at external sites.

 Mondays